www.locriantica.it

 TIMAEUS

-We know nothing of the life of Timaeus the philosopher; the only thing we know is that he lived in the IV century b.C. and that he died at a good old age after having been in charge of the highest government offices of Locri Epizephyrii for a long time.
+We don't know anything for sure about the life of Timaeus the philosopher, and the few information we have are taken directly from the texts in which the philosopher is mentioned.
+He probably lived in the IV century b.C. and died at a good old age after having been in charge of high government offices in the polis of Locri Epizephyrii for a long time.
+It is, also, supposed that he has been the author of many books of science and philosophy; texts that, unfortunately, have all been lost over the centuries.

 (Plato, Timaeus, II)

-Also Dante, the Great poet, mentions Timaeus, speaking about his soul theory, in the IV canto of the Paradiso:
+Also Dante, the Great poet, mentions Timaeus speaking about his theory on the soul, in the IV canto of the Paradiso:

 "That which Timaeus argues of the soul